 ANYWAY, so this fire, it eradicated huge parts of the city, 60-70% of the city was just laid to waste completely.
 Nero, attempting to shift blame away from himself, blamed the already unpopular Christians, but this backfired since his hatred of the Christians were well known so they were too convenient a scapegoat.

-He then made the tactical error of declaring that instead of rebuilding houses in the most densely populated areas right by the Roman Forums and the foot of the Palatine hill, an area where over 20 000 people had been left homeless, he would have the area cleared and build a new palace there.
+He then made the tactical error of declaring that instead of rebuilding houses in the most densely populated areas right by the Roman Forums and the foot of the Palatine hill, an area where over 20 000 people had been left homeless, he would have the area cleared and build a new palace for himself there.

 Not a good move!